 2 Also C)”>(C)the fountains of the deep and the a]”>[a]floodgates of the sky were closed, and D)”>(D)the rain from the sky was restrained; 3 and the water receded steadily from the earth, and at the end E)”>(E)of one hundred and fifty days the water decreased.
 4 In the seventh month, on the seventeenth day of the month, F)”>(F)the ark rested upon the mountains of Ararat.
 5 The water decreased steadily until the tenth month; in the tenth month, on the first day of the month, the tops of the mountains became visible.

-Now here we have a major problem, the Bible makes no mention as to where the water magically goes.
+We have a major problem here as the Bible makes no mention as to where the water magically goes.
 Especially the amount of water required to flood the Earth to 29,029 feet above sea level.
-And the heat and thermodynamics to evaporate this amount of water within less than a year would be incredibly high.
-Noah and all the animals on the Ark would have literally baked to death.
-And that still wouldn’t answer the question as to where all this water magically went.
-Especially if you understand how the weather cycle works.
-Some might argue that it drained back into the Earth.
-So let’s do the math and figure out why this is all nonsensical:
+Worse still, the heat to evaporate this amount of water within less than a year would be incredibly high.
+Such scorching heat would mean that Noah and all the animals on the Ark would have literally baked to death.
+However, and if we entertained the idea that it all evaporated, that still wouldn’t answer the question as to where all this water went.
+Some might argue that it drained back into the Earth as if someone pulled the plug at the bottom of the bathtub.
+This theory is largely supported by Hallow Earthers, but let’s do the math and figure out why this is all nonsensical:

 1) Finding Earth volume at sea level: